 Elite responsiveness to mass preferences is foundational to theoretical and empirical work on representation.
-This principle is implied by the very definition of democracy (i.e. demos = people; kratos = rule), with elected representatives acting as agents of the represented.
-Elite responsiveness to public opinion is thus used to judge the quality of democratic representation, with attention given to the conditions under which representatives respond to citizens' preferences (e.g., Page and Shapiro 1992, Soroka and Wlezien 2010).
-Bartels (2003: 50-51) explains the popularity of this normative criterion by noting that, "Most liberal democratic theorists... assume as a matter of course that citizens do, in fact, have definite preferences and that the primary problem of democracy is to assure that a government will respond appropriately to those preferences."
-More recently, Disch (2011: 100) states "The 'bedrock' norm, the common-sense notion, that representation in a democratic regime should take citizens preferences as the 'bedrock for social choice... [where] the representation process [is] linear and dyadic" (italics added).
-By "bedrock norm", Disch is capturing the idea that preferences are fixed and exogenous to the political process including mass communications and particularly strategic communications.
+This principle is implied by the very definition of democracy (i.e., demos = people; kratos = rule), with elected representatives acting as agents of the represented.
+Elite responsiveness to public opinion is thus used to judge the quality of democratic representation, with attention given to the conditions under which representatives respond to citizens' preferences (e.g., Page & Shapiro, 1992; Soroka & Wlezien, 2010).1 Bartels (2003, pp. 50-51) explains the popularity of this normative criterion by noting that "most liberal democratic theorists . . . assume as a matter of course that citizens do, in fact, have definite preferences and that the primary problem of democracy is to assure that a government will respond appropriately to those preferences."
+More recently, Disch (2011, p.
+100) offers what she terms "the 'bedrock' norm, the common-sense notion, that representation in a democratic regime should take citizens' preferences as the 'bedrock for social choice [where] the representation process [is] linear and dyadic" (italics added).
+By "bedrock norm," Disch is capturing the idea that preferences are fixed and exogenous to the political process, including mass communications and particularly strategic communications.
 Theoretical and empirical treatments of representation thus assume the existence of public preferences, which are typically cast as stable and exogenous to the process and institutions of representative democracy.